youngboy/engine-docs/source/setup-node.md

 - `graphqlPaths` (non-empty array of strings): Specifies the URL paths which the Engine Proxy will treat as GraphQL instead of proxying transparently without parsing.
 Defaults to `['/graphql']`.
 - `host` (string): The interface on which the Engine Proxy will accept connections; same as the `host` argument to `net.Server.listen`.
 Defaults to listening on all interfaces.
 For example, if your machine is publically accessible on the Internet but you only want processes on your machine to be able to connect to the Engine Proxy, specify the "loopback address" `'127.0.0.1'`.
 - `innerHost` (string): The interface on which your Node server will accept connections from the Engine Proxy.
 Defaults to `'127.0.0.1'` (the inner Node server is only accessible from your machine).
+- `startOptions` (object): Options which control how we launch the Engine Proxy binary.
 - `startOptions.startupTimeout` (number): How many milliseconds to wait for the Engine Proxy to successfully start up and listen before timing how.
 Defaults to 5000 (5 seconds).
 Set to 0 to wait forever.
 - `startOptions.proxyStderrStream` ([writable stream](https://nodejs.org/api/stream.html#stream_writable_streams)): By default, the Engine Proxy binary's standard error stream is written to your Node process's standard error.
 Set this to a writable stream to process it in a different way.
 (By default, the Engine Proxy writes its logs to standard error at log level `INFO`.
 If all you want to do is hide the `INFO` logs, try [configuring the log level](#proxy-logging) instead.)
 - `startOptions.proxyStdoutStream` ([writable stream](https://nodejs.org/api/stream.html#stream_writable_streams)): By default, the Engine Proxy binary's standard output stream is written to your Node process's standard output.
 Set this to a writable stream to process it in a different way.
 (By default, the Engine Proxy does not write anything to standard output.)